flathub/flathub/README.md

-# Lutris Flatpak
+# Lutris on Flatpak

-An attempt at getting Lutris to run as a [Flatpak](https://flatpak.org/).
+[Lutris](https://lutris.net) is an Open Source gaming platform for Linux.
+It installs and launches games so you can start playing without the hassle of setting up your games.
+This repository allows installing Lutris through [Flatpak](https://flatpak.org).

 ## Build